Cortex: A Compiler for Recursive Deep Learning Models: Related Work

 \textbf{Optimizing Dynamic Neural Networks: } There is a large body of work aimed at optimizing recursive and more generally, dynamic neural networks.

-Variants of dynamic batching have been proposed and used in frameworks such as DyNet, Cavs, BatchMaker~\cite{cell_batch}, TensorFlow Fold~\cite{tffold} and Matchbox~\cite{matchbox}.
+Variants of dynamic batching have been used in frameworks such as DyNet, Cavs, BatchMaker~\cite{cell_batch}, TensorFlow Fold~\cite{tffold} and Matchbox~\cite{matchbox}.
 Unlike these, \Sys~performs dynamic batching before any tensor computations.
-Model persistence was first proposed by Persistent RNNs~\cite{persistent_rnns}, subsequently used in GRNN~\cite{grnn} and adapted for CPUs in DeepCPU~\cite{deepcpu}. \Sys~is therefore able to extend the optimizations proposed in these works to recursive models and formalize them as transformation primitives in the compiler.
+Model persistence was first proposed by Persistent RNNs~\cite{persistent_rnns}, subsequently used in GRNN~\cite{grnn} and VPPS~\cite{vpps} and adapted for CPUs in DeepCPU~\cite{deepcpu}. \Sys~is able to extend the these optimizations to recursive models and formalize them as transformation primitives in the compiler.

-Nimble~\cite{nimble} revists deep learning compiler technology and adapts it for better supporting dynamic models.
-Janus~\cite{janus} uses speculation to create dataflow graphs that can be optimized to accelerate dynamic models.
-Similar to DyNet, this leads to optimization overheads at runtime.
+Nimble~\cite{nimble} adapts deep learning compiler technology for better supporting dynamic models.
+Janus~\cite{janus} speculatively creates dataflow graphs that can be optimized to accelerate dynamic models.
+Similar to DyNet, this leads to overheads at runtime.
 In~\cite{jeong2}, the authors extend TensorFlow's static dataflow graph with recursion.
-Further, while \Sys~currently focuses on acyclic data structures, the ILIR infrastructure could also be used to support deep learning on more general graphs, as is supported by DGL~\cite{dgl}.
+Further, while \Sys~currently focuses on acyclic data structures, the ILIR infrastructure could also be used to support deep learning on more graphs, as is supported by DGL~\cite{dgl}.

 As we saw in \S\ref{sec:recursion}, \Sys~provides a lower level of programming abstraction as compared to the frameworks mentioned above.
-Given this, we believe that \Sys~could be potentially used as a backend for the aforementioned frameworks, which would alleviate the disadvantages of using vendor libraries discussed in \S\ref{sec:intro}.
+We believe that \Sys~could be potentially used as a backend for these frameworks, which would alleviate the disadvantages of using vendor libraries discussed in \S\ref{sec:intro}.

-\textbf{Sparse Polyhedral Framework: } The Sparse Polyhedral Framework (SPF)~\cite{spf1, spf2, spf3} extends the polyhedral model for the case of sparse tensor computations. \Sys~borrows techniques such as the use of uninterpreted functions to represent indirect memory acceses from this body of work.
-The data structure linearizer in \Sys~is an instance of the more general inspector-executor technique~\cite{ins_exp}.
-Using this technique to lower data structures has also been proposed in the past~\cite{ds_spf}.
+\textbf{Sparse Polyhedral Framework: } The Sparse Polyhedral Framework (SPF)~\cite{spf1, spf2, spf3} extends the polyhedral model for the case of sparse tensor computations. \Sys~borrows from these works techniques such as the use of uninterpreted functions to represent indirect memory accesses.
+The data structure linearizer in \Sys~can be viewed as an instance of the inspector-executor technique~\cite{ins_exp}.
+Using this technique to lower data structures has also been proposed in~\cite{ds_spf}.